The Incredible Story of Artemis: Her Myths, Symbols, and Significance in Ancient Greece

 In Sparta for example, the soldiers generally prayed to Artemis during their preparation for battle.
 The Spartans called her the “Huntress of Chamois”.
 Both the Greeks and Spartans worshiped her as Artmis Agrotera.

 As the goddess of midwifery and childbirth, the ancient Greeks showered enormous amounts of sacrifice to Artemis whenever a baby was born.
 And once a girl entered her pre-pubescent years, the girl was sent to the Sanctuary of Artemis at Brauron.
-The girl stayed there for about a year.
-Over there, the girls were called little she-bears (Arktoi), a name in honor of Artemis.
+The girl stayed there for about a year and were called little she-bears (Arktoi), a name in honor of Artemis.

 - Myths and Facts about Ares, the Greek God of War